The Thames Valley Circuit is a mixed, diverse, multi-ethnic circuit with 10 churches set along the Thames Valley corridor comprising three towns:

 Likewise, many of the organisations and activities for the entire circuit, have their own pages in the Outreach section.

 The diary includes details both for circuit events and for church events to which members of other churches or none are invited.
-It includes information about circuit organisations which do not have a page to themselves, such as the Circuit Teens Group and the Circuit Men's Walking Group.
+It includes information about circuit organisations which do not have a page to themselves, such as the Circuit Men's Walking Group.

 The circuit enjoys strong ecumenical links.
 Indeed, one of the churches, Colnbrook & Poyle, is a Methodist/URC (United Reformed Church) Local Ecumenical Partnership.
-Hampshire Avenue is a Local Ecumenical Project with the Anglican Church in North Slough.
 Further examples of ecumenical relationships are included under the individual churches.

 A Methodist fellowship of Christian communities in the Thames Valley, transformed by the Good News of Jesus and demonstrating God's love, peace and justice in all we do.